DIP: Unsupervised Dense In-Context Post-training of Visual Representations: Experiments

-Removing the ``distractor" support examples significantly reduces performance, as the absence of ``distractors" simplifies the post-training task, limiting the model's ability to learn discriminative dense representations.
+\parag{Impact of ``distractor" examples (\cref{tab:ablation_distractor}).} Removing the ``distractor" support examples significantly reduces performance, as the absence of ``distractors" simplifies the post-training task, limiting the model's ability to learn discriminative dense representations.

-\parag{Construction of positive examples.} In \cref{tab:ablation_positives}, we compare two strategies for creating positive examples: (1) retrieving nearest neighbors using DINOv2R image-wise features and (2) using two random crops from the same image.
+\parag{Construction of positive examples (\cref{tab:ablation_positives}).} We compare two strategies for creating positive examples: (1) retrieving nearest neighbors using DINOv2R image-wise features and (2) using two random crops from the same image.
 The nearest neighbor strategy outperforms random crops, validating our design choice and showing that our method avoids reliance on complex augmentations common in self-distillation and contrastive approaches.

-\parag{Impact of DiffCut.} In \cref{tab:ablation_pseudo_labels}, we assess the role of DiffCut \cite{diffcut}, which generates class-agnostic segments for pseudo segmentation maps before K-means clustering.
-Compared to applying K-means directly on DINOv2R dense features, DiffCut significantly improves performance, demonstrating its effectiveness as a training-free, unsupervised method leveraging Stable Diffusion.
+\parag{Impact of DiffCut (\cref{tab:ablation_pseudo_labels}).} We assess the role of DiffCut \cite{diffcut}, which generates class-agnostic segments for pseudo segmentation maps before K-means clustering.
+Compared to direct K-means on DINOv2R features, DiffCut significantly improves performance, demonstrating its effectiveness as a training-free, unsupervised method leveraging Stable Diffusion.
 Furthermore, our pseudo labels achieve results nearly matching ground-truth semantic segmentation, underscoring their quality.

-\parag{Impact of number of pseudo classes.} In \cref{tab:ablation_num_pseudo_classes}, we study the effect of the number of pseudo-classes (K-means clusters) used to generate pseudo-segmentation labels.
-Our approach shows robustness to this hyperparameter, with performance remaining stable across different values.
+\parag{Impact of number of pseudo classes (\cref{tab:ablation_num_pseudo_classes}).} We study the effect of pseudo-class count (K-means clusters) for pseudo-label generation.
+Our approach is robust to this hyperparameter, with stable performance across values.